AnmolDotX/AnmolDotX/README.md

     <td width="50%">
       <h3>BabaChats AI</h3>
       <p><strong>Spiritual AI Companion</strong></p>
       <p>A spiritual AI chatbot that actually gets you.
-Career advice, tech talks, wanderlust vibes, and soul-searching sessions—all in real-time.
-Free tier's pretty solid, Pro tier slaps.</p>
+Career advice, tech talks, wanderlust vibes, and soul-searching sessions all in real-time.
+Free tier's pretty solid, <br/> [NOTE : Pro tier still incoming, coz I don't have time to work on this.😅]</p>
       <p>
         <a href="https://chat.babacreates.in/">Live</a> |
         <a href="https://github.com/AnmolDotX/babachats-ai">Repo</a>